MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-excel-stunning-report.md

     We'll use this slicer in the finished report.

-Now if your manager asks to see just 2013 data, you can use either slicer to select years, or specific months of each year.
+Now if your manager asks to see just 2013 data, you can use the slicer to select years, or specific months of each year.

 ### Extra credit: Format the report